w3f/Grants-Program/applications/geo-optimized-free-endpoint.md

 ### Community engagement

-We will post in medium of our achievements.
+We will post in our medium account of our achievements.

 ## Future Plans
-* We will create a Service Status Page to expose the availability of our service.
+* We plan to create a Service Status Page to expose the availability of our service.
 * The extra clusters will act as a failover plan when any cluster is out of service.

 ## Additional Information :heavy_plus_sign: